Learning Directed Graphical Models from Gaussian Data

-\begin{remark} \textup{While constructing a directed interaction model based on a symmetric covariance matrix may seem at first counter intuitive, we note that for the $l_1$-norm, finding the sparsest directed matrix $L$ that satisfies (\ref{lyap1}) inherently provides a generalization of a very natural assumption on edge directions.
+\begin{remark} \textup{Similarly to most structure learning problems, learning a GGIM is inherently indeterminate, as there are an infinite number of matrices $\hat{L}$ that can satisfy the definition of a GGIM for a given stationary Gaussian process.
+In practice, we will add a regularization term penalizing the $l_1$-norm of $\hat{L}$.
+While constructing a directed interaction model based on a symmetric covariance matrix may seem at first counter intuitive, we note that for the $l_1$-norm, finding the sparsest directed matrix $L$ that satisfies (\ref{lyap1}) inherently provides a generalization of a very natural assumption on edge directions.
 To illustrate, consider a two variable example consistent with the sending interpretation of variable interaction (corresponding to $L^T$).
 If $\Sigma_{1,1} > \Sigma_{2,2}$ then the resulting $l_1$-norm sparsest GGIM will contain an edge from $2$ to $1$.
 In a sense, this assumes the variable with less uncertainty passes information to the variable with higher uncertainty.
 The directed edge in this example represents the sparsest interaction that could lead to the covariance matrix $\Sigma$.} \end{remark}